Sanjay-George/Study-In-Germany/README.md

 If you haven't been in a relationship, this is going to be the most challenging test of your patience.
 Terrible jokes aside, it's gonna take a while for universities to review your application (along with so many others) and respond.
 Some universities might have an entrance exam, in which case you will hear from them sooner.

 ## Book an appointment for German Student Visa (at VFS or the Consulate) ⚠️
 The moment you get a positive response from one of the universities that you applied to, start thinking about getting a German Student Visa.
-And the first step is to take an appointment at VFS or the German Consulate.
-Remember that there are a large number of immigrations happening, and **there could be a waiting list of a few weeks**.
-So take the appointment as early as possible!
+And the first step is to book an appointment at VFS or the German Consulate.
+Remember that there are a large number of immigrations happening, and **you could be on a waiting list for a few weeks**.
+So book the appointment as early as possible!

 ## Open a blocked account, take public health insurance, and take travel insurance 💰✈️
 Soon after booking an appointment at VFS, open a blocked account, and take necessary insurances.
 * The blocked account is important as a proof of financing your study in Germany, and it's important for your visa approval.
 * The health insurance is important for your stay in Germany.
-You won't be allowed to stay in Germany without a health insurance.
+You can't get a residence permit without an active health insurance.
 * The travel insurance is for your travel to Germany until the time your health insurance is activated.
 Usually it's valid for 3 months from the time of your arrival in Germany.

 You could take all 3 as a package.
 Here are some blogs / articles on blocked accounts and packages: